Card Details

 Cons: What Do Do Not Like

 - Annual Fee on higher end of spectrum - Many secured credit cards used to charge an annual fee.
 However, an increasing number are now not charging annual fees.
-The $49 annual fee is also slightly on the high side compared to other secured credit cards>
+The $49 annual fee is also slightly on the high side compared to other secured credit cards.
+Having said that, earning cash back on the card can offset the annual fee.

 - No Autopay - First Progress does not have any autopay solution at this moment.
 I am sure this will change in the future but it is something that every credit card issuer should have